All plan types/levels | |

 Finding interface IDs

-To find an interface URL ID:
+To find an interface ID:

 Open your Airtable home screen.